Siamese fighting fish: Reproduction and early development

-A 15-day-old, free-swimming fry is infected with Piscindooinium sp. (velvet), a common killer of betta fry in captivity.
+A 15-day-old, free-swimming fry is infected with Piscinoodinium sp. (velvet), a common killer of betta fry in captivity.

 History

 Information on precisely how and when Siamese fighting fish were first domesticated and brought out of Asia is sparse.
 Genetic analysis implies domestication at least 1,000 years ago.
 Additional evidence from DNA sampling suggests bettas may have been bred for fighting since the 13th century.
 Over time, this led to the diverse genetics of modern domestic and wild bettas.

 Fighting fish

 Some people in Malaysia and Thailand are known to have collected wild bettas at least by the 19th century, observing their aggressive nature and pitting them against each other in gambling matches akin to cockfights.
 In the wild, betta spar for only a few minutes before one fish retreats; domesticated betta, namely Plakat bettas, are bred specifically for heightened aggression, and can engage for much longer, with winners determined by a willingness to continue fighting; once a fish retreats, the match is over.
 Fights to the death were rare, so bets were placed on the bravery of the fish rather than its survival.
 Due to the difference in genetics from domesticated bettas being originally bred for fighting, captive ornamental species tends to be more aggressive than wild betta species.

 The popularity of these fights garnered the attention of the king of Siam (Thailand), who regulated and taxed the matches and collected fighting fish of his own.
 In 1840, he gave some of his prized fish to Danish physician Theodore Edward Cantor, who worked in the Bengal medical service.
 Nine years later, Cantor published the first recorded article describing these fish, giving them the name Macropodus pugnax.
 In 1909, British ichthyologist Charles Tate Regan found there was a related species already named Macropodus pugnax, and thus renamed the domesticated Siamese fighting fish, Betta splendens, or "splendid fighter".